isomerpages/moe-farrerparkpri/_about-us/Principal's Thoughts.md

   </div>

   <p style="font-size: 16px;">
-    As a school, we strive to give our children a balanced and holistic educational experience that will prepare them for a life of learning and thriving.
-Every child would be <strong>“A Fountain of Knowledge”</strong> with a <strong>“Heart of Gold”</strong>, as espoused by the school’s Vision, anchored on the school Values of <strong>Curiosity</strong>, <strong>Empathy</strong> and <strong>Care</strong>.
+As a school, we will strive to give our children a balanced and holistic educational experience that will prepare them for a life of learning and thriving, that every child would be “A Fountain of Knowledge” with a “Heart of Gold” as espoused by the school’s Vision, anchored on the school Values of <strong>Curiosity, Empathy</strong> and <strong>Care</strong>.
   </p>

   <p style="font-size: 16px;">
     I look forward to the new year.
-May we enter 2025 with a great sense of anticipation and hope, anchored on <strong>Values</strong>, working towards the Vision of the school.
+May we enter 2026 with a great sense of anticipation and hope, anchored on <strong>Values</strong>, working towards the Vision of the school.
   </p>

   <p style="font-size: 16px;">